Circulator Pump Sizing

 2.9 * 2.31 = 6.7 Ft.
 Hd.

 Could this slightly undersize the circulator?
-Yep, but since the circulator will run on the curve it will pump more than your calculation unless it falls right on the line so circulator will not be undersized.
+Yes, but since the circulator will run on the curve, it will pump more than your calculation indicates, unless it falls exactly on the line; therefore, the circulator will not be undersized.

-Oversizing the circulator will not only cost more to buy and run but move too much water which can affect the boiler dependent on type of installation and boiler type.
-As we increase the velocity of the water we increase the resistance to flow.
+Oversizing the circulator will not only cost more to buy and run, but also move too much water, which can affect the boiler, depending on the type of installation and boiler type.
+As we increase the velocity of the water, we increase the resistance to flow.
 Therefore, I usually use this calculation.

 Circulator Sizing Formula (best)

-This is the most accurate but is the hardest, you must record and calculate every fitting, valve, and actual pipe length.
+This is the most accurate, but it is also the hardest; you must record and calculate every fitting, valve, and actual pipe length.

 Feed this into the formula and have the most exact circulator sizing information.
-Personally, I feel for residential applications the calculation using the Copper Tube Handbook number is best.
+For residential applications, I believe the calculation using the Copper Tube Handbook number is the most suitable.

 HL=k x c x L x (f1.75)